JamesMcMinn/Thesis-Revisions/readme.md

 - [X] [Remove "significant" where statistical significance not verified](https://github.com/JamesMcMinn/Thesis-Revisions/commit/c8857e4d187173f2005b0aa0524b5d6447e764ba)
 - [ ] Explain 3 classes v single class in Table 4.9 and end of section 4.4:
   - [X] [make it clear that disambiguation is done by Stanford NER in the form of NER classes](https://github.com/JamesMcMinn/Thesis-Revisions/commit/8d5a4ec5e84828324b8e7129f54031e981987740)
-- [ ] Discuss ability to scale wrt current hardware
+- [ ] Discuss ability to scale wrt. current hardware
 - [ ] Various small clarifications requested in annotated copy

 Chapter 4
-Describe the clustering algorithm - bottom-up single-link?
-P51 How do you evaluate the burst detection effectiveness? p52/53 How does this compare with the latest work on the collection - p57 Are the results based on b-cubed p57?
+How do you evaluate the burst detection effectiveness? p52/53 How does this compare with the latest work on the collection - p57 Are the results based on b-cubed p57?
 Unclear to me